 An evolution in terms of turnover, cubic metres of warehouse space, conquest of foreign markets and technology and innovation in the logistics and commercial sectors.

-Since 2002, his wife Valeria's signature has appeared on all carpets, another fundamental part of Olivo Tappeti's history.
-The Olivo family The Olivo family Preferring natural materials, and even better if they are obtained from recycled raw materials, is a concrete action to safeguard the planet.
-The classic small gesture that, if we think it amplified, can make a difference.
+The Olivo family prefers natural materials, and even better if obtained from recycling raw materials, is a concrete action for safeguarding the planet.
+The classic small gesture that, if we think of it amplified, can make a difference.

 But it is also a choice of quality, because the comfort that a cotton carpet really has no equal.